Dartmoor Haytor deaths: Search for Katherine Hooper mobile

 Ms Hooper's son Samuel, two, was later found dead at her home in Paignton.

-Police believe she may have killed him before leaping to her death from Haytor.'No sighting'
+Police believe she may have killed him before leaping to her death from Haytor.

 Ms Hooper took a taxi from her home in Paignton to Dartmoor the day before she died, arriving at Haytor at about midday last Thursday.

 Senior investigating officer Det Supt Paul Burgan, of Devon and Cornwall Police, said: "We have no sighting of her in that last 24 hours before she died.